JohnArcher/vscode-hollywood-mal/README.md

 Each adds its console argument — `-compress` and `-consolemode` — to every compile task and to `Hollywood: Compile current file`.
 Inside a script the equivalents are the `Compress` and `ConsoleMode` tags in `@OPTIONS`, which the [Intellisense](#intellisense) documents.

+Because both apply to every build while living in the settings, their current state is named where it matters: in the title of [`Hollywood: Compile to…`](#commands-for-the-current-script) and in the tooltip of the compiler entry in the status bar, each spelling out *compression: on · console mode: off*.

+The second line of a task in the task list, and the first line in the terminal, show the actual command instead — there an enabled switch appears as `-compress` or `-consolemode`, and a disabled one simply is not there.

 ## Run and compile

 You run and compile Hollywood scripts through Visual Studio Code Tasks.
 For a deeper dive it is recommended to read the [official Visual Studio Code documentation for Tasks](https://code.visualstudio.com/docs/editor/tasks).